Who We Are

 Lauren is our Chief Awesome Officer.
-She is committed to people living a life they love whereby people have the freedom and support to follow their passions.
+She is committed to people living a life they love.
 Her background is in non-profit management, international relations and conflict resolution.
-She believes that Christchurch is the city where anything is possible; the perfect place to test your idea, start your business and explore your passion and is excited to lead Ministry of Awesome as an organisation that makes all this possible.
+She believes that Christchurch is the city where anything is possible; the perfect place to test your idea, start your business and explore your passion and loves leading Ministry of Awesome as an organisation that makes all this possible.

 Lauren Bliss Merritt